-When two different metals are immersed in a corrosive solution, each will develop a corrosion potential.
-If the corrosion potential of the two metals is significantly different, and they are in direct contact and immersed in an electrolyte, the more noble metal will become the cathode and the more active metal will become the anode.
+When two different metals or alloys are immersed in a corrosive solution or regularly connected by moisture, each will develop a corrosion potential.
+If the conditions for galvanic corrosion are present, the more noble metal will become the cathode and the more active metal will become the anode.
 A measurable current may flow between the anode and the cathode.
-The corrosion rate of the anode will be increased and the cathode decreased.
+If this occurs, the anode's rate of corrosion in the service environment will be increased while the cathode's corrosion rate will decrease.
 The increased corrosion of the anode is called "galvanic corrosion".

 Requirements for Galvanic Corrosion:

 In order for galvanic corrosion to occur, three elements are required.